 “Gettysburg”, Turner Movies (all 4 hours of double sided DVD)

-Middle Creek Conference Center (more info, driving directions)* See location.
-Please do not contact the Middle Creek individually.
+Quality Inn Battlefield Gettysburg (more info, driving directions) Please do not contact the hotel directly.
 We will make all the reservations for the participants.
 If you have some special needs, please include them in your registration comments.
-Laurie will contact the Middle Creek for you.
+Laurie will contact the hotel for you.
+Thank you.

 - Items to Bring